MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Measuring human factors

 \section{Measuring human factors}

 To understand and mitigate cybersecurity risks caused by human behavior, it is necessary not only to identify relevant human factors but also to develop reliable methods for assessing their presence, intensity, and impact on security decisions.
 Through the targeted retrieval and expert augmentation process described in Section~\ref{sec:hybrid_protocol}, we consolidated \textbf{99 measurement solutions} derived from 99 validated sources.
-These tools enable researchers and practitioners to perform quantitative risk assessments, monitor changes over time, and evaluate the effectiveness of interventions.
-Table \ref{tab:all_tools_compact} reports a summary of the measurement instruments mapped to MORPHEUS factors, while Table~\ref{tab:measurement_tools} reported in the Appendix provides a systematic mapping of each human factor to its respective measurement instrument(s).
+We did not aim at artificially restricting our selection to a single ``recommended'' instrument per factor, but we exhaustively included \textit{all} measurement tools retrieved by our search protocol that successfully passed our strict quality filters (as detailed in Section~\ref{sec:hybrid_protocol}).
+Specifically, an instrument was retained if its source met the bibliographic thresholds (peer-reviewed, Q3+ journal or Core Class C+ conference) and explicitly reported empirical evidence of psychometric validity and reliability.
+Consequently, ad-hoc or randomly adapted items lacking formal validation were systematically excluded.
+These 99 tools enable researchers and practitioners to perform quantitative risk assessments, monitor changes over time, and evaluate the effectiveness of interventions.
+Table \ref{tab:all_tools_compact} reports a summary of the measurement instruments mapped to MORPHEUS factors, while Table~\ref{tab:measurement_tools} reported in the \hyperref[sec:appendix_3]{Appendix} provides a systematic mapping of each human factor to its respective measurement instrument(s).